Materials-Consortia/optimade-python-tools/docs/getting_started/filtering.md

 # Filter parsing and transforming

-One of the aims of this package is to integrate with existing databases and APIs, and as such your particular back-end may not have a supported filter transformer.
+One of the aims of this package is to integrate with existing databases and APIs, and as such your particular backend may not have a supported filter transformer.
 This guide will briefly outline how to parse OPTIMADE filter strings into database or API-specific queries.

 ## Parsing OPTIMADE filter strings